 The increase in regional production, and new and expanded Midwest interstate pipeline capacity transformed the area's supply fundamentals, and substantially increased the supply available at the Company's system interconnects, i.e., city gate supply.

-City gate supply has proven to be a reliable and competitive alternative to upstream purchases using interstate pipeline capacity for the following reasons:
+City gate supply has proven to be a reliable and competitive alternative to upstream purchases using interstate pipeline capacity.